 (10) Subject to subsections (11) and (12), the Commission may, for the hearing and determination of a matter under subsection (9), be constituted by the commissioner who presided over the conference.

-(11) Where the commissioner referred to in subsection (10) proposes to constitute the Commission for the purpose mentioned in that subsection, he shall, at the conclusion of the conference advise the parties thereto of his intention so to do, and, if any party thereupon objects to the Commission being so constituted for that purpose, that commissioner shall not enter upon the hearing of the matter concerned unless —
+(11) Where the commissioner referred to in subsection (10) proposes to constitute the Commission for the purpose mentioned in that subsection, the commissioner must, at the conclusion of the conference advise the parties of the commissioner’s intention so to do, and, if any party objects to the Commission being so constituted for that purpose, that commissioner must not enter upon the hearing of the matter concerned unless —

-(a) he has discussed with the Chief Commissioner the propriety of his so doing; and
+(a) the commissioner has discussed with the Chief Commissioner the propriety of so doing; and

-(b) the Chief Commissioner, after interviewing the objecting party, has directed him so to do.
+(b) the Chief Commissioner, after interviewing the objecting party, has directed the commissioner so to do.

-(12) Where the Chief Commissioner does not give the direction referred to in subsection (11)(b), he may —
+(12) Where the Chief Commissioner does not give the direction referred to in subsection (11)(b), the Chief Commissioner may —

 (a) allocate the matter in dispute for hearing and determination by the Commission constituted by a commissioner other than the commissioner who presided over the conference; and

-(b) exercise in relation to the matter such powers of the Commission referred to in section 27(1) as he considers appropriate and are not inconsistent with the hearing and determination under paragraph (a).
+(b) exercise in relation to the matter such powers of the Commission referred to in section 27(1) as the Chief Commissioner considers appropriate and are not inconsistent with the hearing and determination under paragraph (a).

 (12a) Where, at the conclusion of a conference held in accordance with this section, any question, dispute, or disagreement in relation to an industrial matter has not been settled by agreement between all of the parties, and the parties in relation to whom the matter has not been so settled all consent in writing to the commissioner who presided over the conference conclusively determining that question, dispute or disagreement, that commissioner may hear and determine that question, dispute, or disagreement and make an order binding on the parties who so consented.